 How Long Does A Basement Finish Take To Complete?

 After, how much is it going to cost and when can you start, the next popular question is how long does a basement finish take to complete.
-In this post we aim to answer just that!
+In this post we will outline the basement finish timeline so you know exactly what to expect for your project.

 There are several factors that come into play in determining how long a basement finish will take to complete.
 However, it normally ranges from 4-8 weeks from the start of the project.
 Use the outline below to get an idea of timing for a basic basement finish.